Little Stanmore: Toponymy

 The name 'Stanmore' means "pond made of stone".

 Little Stanmore was named to distinguish it from Great Stanmore, which is now known as Stanmore.
 The parish was also known as Whitchurch.
 Whitchurch is a common English place-name meaning 'white church', and probably referring to a church built of stone.
 The name has fallen out of use and is preserved in Whitchurch Gardens and Whitchurch Lane.

 History

 Little Stanmore formed an ancient parish in the Gore hundred of Middlesex.
 It included the western part of the town of Edgware.

 The parish was grouped for relief of the poor and sanitary provision into Hendon Poor Law Union in 1836 and Hendon rural sanitary district in 1875.
-The parish became part of Hendon Rural District from 1894, and was abolished as a civil parish in 1934, becoming absorbed by Harrow Urban District.
+The parish became part of Hendon Rural District from 1894, on 1 April 1934 the parish was abolished for form Harrow, part also went to Wembley.
+As such Little Stanmore became part of Harrow Urban District.
 The population in 1901 was 1,069 and in 1931 it was 6,918.